uvaai/ml1/_schedules/5 Life Long Learning/index.md

 * **SOWISO:** An online platform we'll use to introduct foundational mathematical concepts that are the driving force behind a lot of the algorithms we'll explore.

-Log in with your UvAnetID and create an account to get access to the modules.
+Log in with your email and create an account to get access to the modules.

 ## Staff